Brinker Capital, Inc.

 Clients receiving wealth advisory may be charged varying asset-based fees, but the maximum is usually 0.65%.
 Moreover, those in separate account management programs will generally face asset-based fees ranging from 0.20% to 0.50%, depending on the portfolio selected.
 Complete details would depend on your portfolio manager, but can be found in your investment advisory agreement (IAA).

 But keep in mind that advisory fees don't account for other expenses that may affect your account.
 These may include custodial fees and underlying fund expenses among other potential charges.
 While these won't typically go to Brinker, they'll affect your account size.
 For full details, carefully review fund prospectus documents associated with the funds you're invested in as well as your IAR with Brinker.

 What to Watch Out For

-Brinker Capital is a fee-based firm.
-This means the firm and its advisors may receive compensation from sources other than its clients.
-For instance, its advisors may receive commissions from third-party firms for selling or recommending the products of such firms.
-This arrangement may create a conflict of interest, as the advisor may be incentivised to sell or recommend specific products regardless of whether they’re fit for the client.
-However, all advisors at Brinker Capital must uphold their fiduciary duty.
-This means they’re legally required to work in your best interests at all times.
+One thing worth noting: Advisors at Brinker Capital may receive compensation from sources other than their clients, such as commissions from third-party firms.
+This arrangement may create a conflict of interest, as the advisor may be incentivised to sell or recommend specific products over others.
+That said, Brinker Capital is legally required to uphold its fiduciary duty and work in clients' best interests at all times.
 In the case that a potential conflict of interest may arise, the firm must disclose this situation.